youpy/elm-midi/README.md

 # elm-midi

-This library provides function for working with MIDI.
-It currently supports MIDI inputs.
+This library provides function for working with MIDI using Web MIDI API.
+It currently supports receiving MIDI messages from MIDI inputs.

 ```elm
 import Midi